DeXP/xkb-switch-win/README.md

 let g:XkbSwitchIMappings = ['ru', 'by', 'ua']
 ```

-You can see samples of charmap files in 'charmap' directory.
+You can see samples of charmap files in [/charmap](https://github.com/DeXP/xkb-switch-win/tree/master/charmap) directory.

 Authors